RedHatWorkshops/amqv7-workshop/demos/broker/addressing/README.md

 </address>
 ```

 AMQ 7 can pick up new addresses and queues from broker.xml at runtime.
-Go the the HawtIO console and verify that the addresses and queues were successfully created.
+Go the the HawtIO console and verify that the
+addresses and queues were successfully created.
+You can do this by logging into http://localhost:8161/hawtio, clicking on the
+Artemis tab and navigating to the queues in the left hand panel.
+You can also view the diagram and see a graphical representation of the queues.

 Let's send some messages to the address.
 To do this, we'll use the qsend and qreceive tools.